AthinaDavari/Lab_Assignments_Applied_Engineering/README.md

 Athens University of Economics and Business

 ## Description
-This repo contains all the lab assignments for applied engineering course.
+Create and generate an simple line chart with a txt dataset.

 ## Getting Started
 These instructions will give you a copy of the project up and running on your local machine.
-See deployment for notes on deploying the project on a live system.

 ### Prerequisites
-Requirements for the software and other tools to build, test and push
+Requirements for the project's software and other tools to build it in your machine.
 - [Java 8 or newer](https://www.java.com/en/download/manual.jsp)
 - [Apache Maven](https://maven.apache.org/download.cgi)

 ### Installing
 A step by step instructions on how to get the jar running.

-To install this repo locally
+To install this repo locally run

     git clone https://github.com/AthinaDavari/Lab_Assignments_Applied_Engineering.git